arxdeus/pureflow/README.md

 ### Zero-Overhead Adapter

-The `ValueUnitListenable` adapter is designed for maximum efficiency:
+The `ValueObservableAdapter` adapter is designed for maximum efficiency:

 - **No allocation per access** — Instances are cached and bound using `Expando`
 - **Direct delegation** — All operations forward to Pureflow's listener system